-Level of Difficulty: You should be in reasonable shape for this three-hour trek.
-An average level of fitness is required to complete the trek comfortably.
-Additionally, it would be best if you balanced yourself crossing the river on logs.
+Level of Difficulty: You should be in reasonable shape for this three-hour trek, and an average level of fitness is required to complete the tour comfortably.
+Additionally, it would be best to balance yourself crossing the river on logs.

 Where else in the world are you going to find a giant gash in the middle of the Savannah?
-To say it is unique scenery does not do it justice.
-It is a National Geographic-worthy photograph scene.
+It is unique scenery does not do it justice, and it is a National Geographic-worthy photograph scene.

-Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or a Professional photographer.
+Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or a Professional photographers.

 A photographer is like a discoverer from the past.
 The difference is that you will be using a camera instead of a gun to capture primates and wildlife.